Top Reasons Employers

 - Education verification to ensure the employee received a degree or credentials related to the job they applied for.

-- Criminal background check to see if there is anything in the applicant’s history that might indicate a risk to the employer, its other employees or customers.
+- Criminal history background checks to see if there is anything in the applicant’s history, including felony or misdemeanor convictions, that might indicate a risk to the employer, its other employees or customers.

-Background checks may also be used to check an applicant’s credit history, determine whether they hold certain professional licenses required for the job, test for illicit drug use, etc.
+Background screening may also be used to check an applicant’s credit history; determine whether they hold certain professional licenses required for the job; test for illicit drug use, etc.

-All employers conducting background checks need to comply with the federal Fair Credit Reporting Act (FCRA), Equal Employment Opportunity Commission (EEOC) guidance, and state and local ban-the-box laws, where applicable.
+All employers conducting background checks need to comply with the federal Fair Credit Reporting Act (FCRA), follow Equal Employment Opportunity Commission (EEOC) guidance, and adhere to state and local ban-the-box laws, where applicable.

-The FCRA requires employers to receive permission from candidates to conduct a background check, in writing.
-The FCRA also has requirements related to adverse action rules employers must follow if the background check reveals information that may negatively impact the hiring decision.
+The FCRA requires employers to receive permission from candidates to conduct a background check in writing.
+The FCRA also has requirements related to adverse action rules employers must follow if the report reveals information that may negatively impact the hiring decision.